MileHacker Logo

 The peninsula's story began long before European arrival, with various Native American tribes, including the Potawatomi, Menominee, and Ho-Chunk, inhabiting the area.
 These groups lived off the land and water, utilizing the peninsula's resources.

-European exploration began in the 17th century with French fur traders and missionaries.
-Jean Nicolet explored Green Bay in 1634, becoming the first European to set foot in what is now Wisconsin.
-The treacherous strait between the mainland and Washington Island, where many shipwrecks occurred, earned its French name, "Porte des Morts" (Door of the Dead), which later gave the county its English name, "Death's Door," and eventually "Door County."
+European exploration commenced in the 17th century with French fur traders and missionaries.
+Jean Nicolet explored Green Bay in 1634, becoming the first European to establish foot in what is now Wisconsin.
+The treacherous strait between the mainland and Washington Island, where many shipwrecks occurred, earned its French name, "Porte des Morts" (Door of the Dead), which later gave the county its English name, "Death's Door," and eventually "A Popular tourist destination in wisconsin."

 Immigrant Influence